luiscaro1/Dino-Language/README.md

 ## **Get Started**

-Dino, in its simplicity, is based on English sentences that form a paragraph.
-Based on what type of sentences are formed, the program collects the data from the paragraph and stored in an internal object-oriented data structure.
-There are different types of sentences and these are expressions, definitions, questions and modifications.
+Dino, in its simplicity, is based on English sentences.
+Based on the type of sentences, the program collects the data from the paragraph and stores it in an internal object-oriented data structure.
+There are four different types of sentences: expressions, definitions, questions and modifications.

 ### **Sentence**
   * **Expressions**